gnafit/gna/doc/source/reactor.rst

 ======================

 The Gaussian peak example we have used before is a very simple experiment model.
-To include some real life experiments into analysis more work have to be done to implement the whole computational graph leading to the experimentally observable values.
+Inclusion of some real experiments into analysis requires implementation of the whole computational graphs producing experimentally observable values.
 The graph construction may be designed to be done partially, with separate modules defining or extending its parts.
 In the end you'll again have one (or more) observables, which will be later employed to comparison